phaserjs/phaser/README.md

 * Updated the way the page visibility is checked, should now be more compatible across more browsers.
 * Phaser.Input.Key.isUp now defaults to 'true', as does GamepadButton.isUp (#474)
 * Vastly improved visibility API support + pageshow/pagehide + focus/blur.
 Working across Chrome, IE, Firefox, iOS, Android (also fixes #161)
+* Pausing the game will now mute audio and resuming will un-mute, unless it was muted via the game (fixes #439)

 Bug Fixes: